Operant Conditioning in Your Romantic Relationships

 4. Reduce Incentives for Undesired Behavior (remove rewards for bad behavior)

-So, let's say you have a girlfriend who has the habit of texting while the two of you out at restaurants, which you go to twice a week because you both enjoy eating outside.
+So, let's say you have a girlfriend who has the habit of texting while the two of you are out at restaurants, which you go to twice a week because you both enjoy eating outside.
 You consider it disrespectful that she's texting during your meals and think it looks bad, and ask her to stop.
 She says she will, but keeps doing it anyway.

 Following the above process, you do this: